 We also actively contribute to the increase in financial literacy of consumers by participating in financial education initiatives organised by the Bank of Lithuania and other institutions, so that financial behaviour of consumers is more responsible and financial decisions are taken more reasonably.

-The Department is comprised of five divisions: Investment Services and Undertakings Supervision Division, Capital Market Supervision Division, Payments Market Supervision Division, Credit and Insurance Services Supervision Division, AML Division.
+The Department is comprised of six divisions: Investment Services and Undertakings Supervision Division, Capital Market Supervision Division, Payment Services Supervision Division, Payment and Electronic Money Institution supervision Division, Credit and Insurance Services Supervision Division, AML Division.

 Director of the Legal and Licensing Department – Arūnas Raišutis

 The objective of the Legal and Licensing Department is to apply law enforcement, legislative and financial market participant licensing tools, in order to ensure effective financial market supervision that complies with legal regulations and creates conditions for a sustainable development of the financial market, as well as to ensure efficient investigation and prevention of disputes between consumers and financial market participants.